 - a.
-From the airworthiness certification perspective, the Air Systems and Airborne Stores are generally classified into three categories:
+From the airworthiness certification perspective, the Air Systems and Airborne Stores are generally classified into four categories:

 - i.
-Ab-initio design and developed
+Ab-initio designed and developed

 - ii.
-License production
+Licensed production

 - iii.
 Bought-out

+- iv.
+Bought-out Envisaging Manufacture in India

-The "Make" categories and the "Buy (Indian-IDDM)" category can be equated to "Ab-Initio design and developed".
-The "Buy (Indian)" and "Buy and make" categories can be equated to license manufacture of the Air Systems and Airborne Stores.
+The "Make & Innovation", "Design & Development (D&D) and the "Buy (Indian-IDDM)" categories can be equated to "Ab-Initio designed and developed" or Indigenous Substitution.
+The "Buy (Indian)", "Buy and Make (Indian)" and "Strategic Partnership Model (SPM) categories can be equated to licensed production of the Air Systems and Airborne Stores.
 The "Buy (Global)" category is equivalent to Bought-Out Systems.
-The airworthiness procedure provisions detailed in the subsequent part of this document shall be followed in each of these acquisition modes.
+The Buy (Global - Manufacture in India) category is equivalent to Bought-out Envisaging Manufacture in India.
+The airworthiness procedure provisions detailed in the subsequent part of this document shall be followed for each of these acquisition categories, as applicable.

-Table 3: Equivalence of Acquisition Models to DDPMAS
+Table 3 : Equivalence of Acquisition Models to DDPMAS

-DAP Acquisition Category Equivalence in DDPMAS

-Make (Make-I, Make-II) Ab-initio design & development

-Buy (Indian - IDDM)

-Indigenous Substitution

-Buy (Indian) Licensed Production

-Buy & Make (Indian), Buy & Make

-Strategic Partnership Model (SPM)

-Buy (Global) Bought-Out
+DAP Acquisition Category Equivalence in DDPMAS Design & Development (D&D) Buy (Indian - IDDM) Make & Innovation Ab-initio Designed & Developed Indigenous Substitution Buy (Indian)Buy & Make (Indian)Strategic Partnership Model (SPM) Licensed Production Buy (Global) Bought-Out Buy(Global - Manufacture in India) Bought-Out Envisaging Manufacture in India

-3.4 REVENUE ACQUISITIONS
+3.4 Revenue Acquisitions